 My other BFF, Sheila, and I would just roll our eyes at Jo's misplaced affections.
 And then we would flee the room because once Baby finished gulping down his perfectly-warmed heavy cream, he would thank Jo with a loud, human-sized belch, which Jo found delightful.
 For about 30 seconds.
 And then Jo would also flee the room because Baby’s belches were so potent that they would engulf the entire room in a noxious odor that I still lack the words to describe.
 No one could re-enter the room for a good ten minutes afterwards.
 Nevertheless, Jo deemed Baby's toxic burps to be a source of cuteness (although I have personally witnessed her pulling her turtleneck sweater up over her nose and mouth to survive the stench).

 In spite of Baby, I was also a cat lover and so, naturally, Jo and I owned a cat together in college.
 This did not thrill our other BFF/roommate, Sheila, because she was not-so-into cats.
-(Sheila was always a dog person.)
-Jo and I probably should have asked Sheila before bringing home a cat (especially because our landlord didn't allow pets—other than the mice that ran freely through our kitchen at night) but we had visited an animal shelter during Christmas break and had fallen in love with a fluffy, but scrawny, half persian kitten with a half orange, half black face.
+(Sheila was a dog person.)
+Jo and I probably should have asked Sheila before bringing a cat home to our shared apartment (especially because our landlord didn't allow pets—other than the mice that ran freely through our kitchen at night) but we had visited an animal shelter during Christmas break and had fallen in love with a fluffy, but scrawny, partially-persian kitten with a half orange, half black face.
 Her siblings would push her aside, so she never got much food and Jo and I couldn't stand it and there you go.
 We named her Omega and toted her back to college, convinced that she might evict the resident mice.

 Instead she developed chronic diarrhea.
 (Perhaps we shouldn't have named her after a Greek symbol that often represents "the end" because her "end" was not our friend.)

 Hanging Out With Omega at West Virginia University